 How to Prevent General Liability Claims in Colorado

-Dealing with liability claims creates headaches for everyone, but Colorado business owners can prevent most issues through smart preparation and proactive planning.
+Even if you have the best coverage for your business, dealing with liability claims creates headaches for everyone.
+Colorado small business owners can prevent most issues through smart preparation and proactive planning.

 Colorado's extreme weather creates serious slip-and-fall risks from ice, snow and rapid temperature changes.
 Check your property during the winter months and after storms.
 Also, put up adequate lighting and non-slip surfaces in high-traffic areas.